|9-110.100||Racketeer Influenced and Corrupt Organizations (RICO)|

 9-110.400 - RICO Prosecution (Pros) Memorandum Format

 A well written, carefully organized prosecution memorandum is the greatest guarantee that a RICO prosecution will be authorized quickly and efficiently.
-See the Criminal Resource Manual at 2071 et seq. for specific guidelines on drafting the RICO prosecution memorandum.
-OCGS has sample prosecution memoranda.
+OCGS maintains sample prosecution memoranda available to Department attorneys.

 Once a RICO indictment has been approved by the Organized Crime and Gang Section and has been returned by the grand jury, a copy of a file-stamped copy of the indictment shall be provided to the Section.
 The Section shall also be notified in writing of any significant rulings which affect the RICO statute—for example, any ruling which results in a dismissal of a RICO count, or any ruling affecting or severing any aspect of the forfeiture provisions under RICO.
 In addition, copies of RICO motions, jury instructions and briefs filed by the United States Attorney's Office (USAO), as well as the defense, should be forwarded to the Organized Crime and Gang Section for retention in a central reference file.
 The government's briefs and motions will provide assistance to other USAOs handling similar RICO matters.